Skip to content

 .section .note.GNU-stack,"",@progbits

-Another pitfall is that calling conventions differ across platforms.
-What's shown above is the x86-64 System V ABI [3] System V Application Binary Interface, AMD64, calling convention, where the first two integer arguments are placed in %edi and %esi respectively, and the return value goes in %eax.
-If you compile with MSVC on Windows, the parameter passing method is different (it uses %rcx, %rdx [4] Microsoft, x64 Calling Convention, RCX/RDX/R8/R9).
+Another pitfall is that calling conventions differ by platform.
+The example above shows the x86-64 System V ABI [3] System V Application Binary Interface, AMD64, calling convention, where the first two integer arguments are placed in %edi and %esi, and the return value is in %eax.
+If you compile with MSVC on Windows, the way parameters are passed is different (using %rcx, %rdx [4] Microsoft, x64 Calling Convention, RCX/RDX/R8/R9).
 So if your results look different, check your platform and compiler first.

 Why Understanding Assembly Helps You Understand C++

-After seeing this assembly, many things that previously seemed mystical become clear.
-For example, why is the performance difference between passing by value and passing by reference in C++ so large—passing by value means copying data, and if the object is large, the overhead of copying at the assembly level is instruction after instruction of mov, laid out right there in front of you.
-What about passing by reference?
-You're only passing an address, an 8-byte pointer—no matter how large the object is, you only pass 8 bytes.
+After seeing this assembly, many things that previously seemed mysterious become clear.
+For example, why is the performance difference between passing by value and passing by reference in C++ so huge?
+Passing by value means copying data.
+If the object is large, the overhead of copying at the assembly level is line after line of mov instructions, laid out clearly.
+Passing by reference?
+You only pass an address, an 8-byte pointer.
+No matter how large the object is, you only pass 8 bytes.
 You might have "known" these principles before, but after seeing the assembly, you truly "understand" them.

-Take another example: why can inline functions improve performance?
-The call instruction itself has overhead—you need to save the return address, jump, and then jump back after the function returns.
-If the compiler expands the function body directly at the call site, all that overhead disappears.
-In the assembly, you won't see call or ret at all; the code just executes sequentially.
+Another example is why inline functions can improve performance: the call instruction itself has overhead—you need to save the return address, jump, and then jump back after the function returns.
+If the compiler expands the function body directly at the call site, this overhead disappears completely.
+In the assembly, you won't see call or ret; the code just executes sequentially.

-When you can see the machine instructions corresponding to every line of code, the concept of "performance" is no longer an abstract "fast" or "slow," but concrete—"these few instructions can be eliminated," or "this memory access can be merged."
+When you can see the machine instructions corresponding to every line of code, the concept of "performance" is no longer an abstract "fast" or "slow," but concrete "these instructions can be saved" or "this memory access can be merged."

 Directions to Dig Deeper

-Once you understand this layer, you'll naturally want to know: how does the linker stitch multiple object files together?
-What actually happens when a shared library is loaded?
-How does an operating system's system call switch from user mode to kernel mode?
-These aren't topics from "compiler theory" and "operating systems" textbooks that are irrelevant to business code—they are the foundation.
-If the foundation isn't solid, everything built on top will wobble.
+After figuring out this layer, you will naturally wonder: How does the linker stitch multiple object files together?
+What exactly happens when a dynamic library is loaded?
+How do operating system system calls switch from user mode to kernel mode?
+These things aren't irrelevant content in "Compilers" and "Operating Systems" textbooks—they are the foundation.
+If the foundation is unstable, everything built on top will wobble.

-If you've also had a vague sense about the low level, I suggest starting with "looking at assembly."
-You don't need to learn it deeply, and you don't need to be able to write assembly by hand.
-As long as you can "look at C++ code and roughly guess what the assembly looks like," your programming intuition will level up.
+If you also have a vague feeling about the low-level stuff, I suggest starting with "looking at assembly."
+You don't need to learn deeply, and you don't need to be able to write assembly by hand.
+As long as you can "look at C++ code and roughly guess what the assembly looks like," your programming intuition will move up a level.

-What Exactly Is Assembly—Starting from the Birth of Compiler Explorer
+What Exactly is Assembly—Starting with the Birth of Compiler Explorer

-The speaker was writing C++ at a company where the boss was very conservative and didn't allow using any new C++ features.
-How conservative, exactly?
-They were debating whether they could use range-based for loops to replace the most primitive for (int i = 0; i < sizeof(array); ...) syntax.
-They had recently been burned by another programming language where the two approaches were indeed not equivalent, so the boss was especially sensitive to "syntactic sugar."
-They ran a benchmark, the results were ambiguous, and the boss slammed the table: don't touch it.
+The speaker was writing C++ at a company at the time, and the boss was very conservative, not allowing any new C++ features.
+How conservative?
+They were arguing whether they could use range-based for loops to replace the most primitive for (int i = 0; i < sizeof(array); ...) style.
+They had just been burned by another programming language where these two styles were indeed not equivalent, so the boss was very sensitive to "syntactic sugar."
+They ran a benchmark, but the results were ambiguous.
+The boss slammed the table: don't touch it.

 The speaker didn't give up.
-He casually wrote a shell script that toggled compiler flags back and forth in the terminal, keeping the assembly output continuously refreshing.
-Then he felt it was too messy, so he used regular expressions to do some substitution and formatting, and piped it through c++filt to demangle the symbol names that had been mangled beyond recognition.
-Once he was done, he realized he could edit C++ code on the left in Vim and see the corresponding assembly output in real time on the right.
+He casually wrote a shell script to switch compiler options in the terminal, causing the assembly output to refresh continuously.
+Then he thought it was too messy, so he used regex to do some replacement and formatting, and piped it through c++filt to restore those symbol names mangled by name mangling.
+After finishing, he realized: he could edit C++ code on the left in Vim and see the corresponding assembly output on the right in real-time.

-This tool was the prototype of what later became the famous Compiler Explorer [13] Matt Godbolt, Compiler Explorer (godbolt.org), 2012 (godbolt.org).
-This story reveals a key insight: even though we've been pursuing higher abstractions in C++, assembly remains super important to this language and to us.
-Many developers feel that once they use C++17, std::optional, and std::variant, they no longer need to look at assembly—the compiler is smarter than they are, so the code it generates must be fine.
-But once they actually start looking at assembly, they discover that while the compiler is indeed smart, what it does often isn't what they assumed.
+This tool was the prototype of the now-famous Compiler Explorer [13] Matt Godbolt, Compiler Explorer (godbolt.org), 2012 (aka godbolt.org).
+This story reveals a key realization: Even though we constantly pursue higher abstractions in C++, assembly is still super important to this language and to us.
+Many developers think that using C++17, std::optional, and std::variant means they don't need to look at assembly; the compiler is smarter than them, so the generated code must be fine.
+But only after actually looking at assembly do they realize that while the compiler is indeed smart, what it does is often different from what they assumed.

 So what exactly is "assembly"?
-The word "assembly" in the dictionary has several layers of meaning: it's a set of parts working together; it's the act or process of assembling a set of parts; it's a group of people gathered in one place for a purpose; it's a legislative body with ominous political connotations; in military terms, it's a drum signal calling troops to gather.
-And finally, the meaning we actually care about—it's the shortened form of assembly language.
+The dictionary definition of "assembly" has several layers: it is a set of parts working together; it is the act or process of assembling parts together; it is a group of people gathered in one place for a purpose; it is a legislature with ominous political overtones; in the military, it is a drum signal calling an army to gather.
+Finally, there is the meaning we actually care about—it is the shorthand form of assembly language.

-In other words, when we keep saying "look at assembly," strictly speaking, we've been using the wrong term.
+In other words, when we keep saying "look at assembly," strictly speaking, we are using the wrong term.
 We should say "look at assembly language."
-This might sound like a boring word game, but think about it and it actually makes sense.
+This sounds like a boring word game, but think about it—it actually makes sense.
 "Assembly" itself is an action, a process—putting parts together.
-"Assembly language" is the thing with concrete syntax, an instruction set, and opcodes.
+"Assembly language" is the thing with specific syntax, an instruction set, and opcodes.
 What the compiler does is indeed "assembly"—assembling the various parts of C++ (variables, functions, template instantiations) into the final machine code.
-And what we look at is that "assembly language," the blueprint produced during the assembly process.
+What we look at is that "assembly language," the blueprint produced during the assembly process.

-Once you understand this distinction, it becomes clear: what we're looking at is assembly language, the human-readable form of instructions that the CPU can understand, not some abstract "assembly process."
-And the reason assembly language is important to C++ programmers is that C++ abstractions do have a cost (which is somewhat contradictory—we might be pursuing abstractions with no cost, but that's the goal, not the actual result...), and this cost is completely invisible unless you look at it through assembly language.
+Once this distinction is clear, you can understand: we are looking at assembly language, the human-readable form of instructions that the CPU understands, not some abstract "assembly process."
+The reason assembly language is important to C++ programmers is that C++ abstractions have a cost (paradoxically, we may be pursuing abstractions without cost, but that is the goal, not the actual result...), and this cost is invisible without looking at assembly language.

-Take the simplest example: using an std::function in a function on a hot path, because you figure "the compiler will optimize it anyway."
-The result is a performance drop.
-Fire up Compiler Explorer and look at the assembly—the std::function call involves a virtual function dispatch, a heap allocation check, and a bunch of indirect jumps from type erasure.
-If you had used a template parameter instead, the compiler would have inlined it directly, with no function call at all.
-You'd never know what happened if you didn't look at the assembly language.
+Here is the simplest example: using a std::function in a function on a hot path, thinking "the compiler will optimize it anyway."
+The result was a performance drop.
+I looked at the assembly with Compiler Explorer—the call to std::function involved a virtual function dispatch, a heap allocation check, and a bunch of type-erased indirect jumps.
+If I had used a template parameter directly, the compiler would have inlined it, and there wouldn't even be a function call.
+Without looking at assembly language, you would never know what happened.
 A benchmark can tell you "it got slower," but only assembly language can tell you "why it got slower."

-From Assembly to C: A Forced Paradigm Jump
+From Assembly to C: A Forced Paradigm Shift

-The talk mentioned a very representative experience: someone, without having studied any computer science, wrote a program entirely in assembly that included reference counting and even invented mark-sweep [11] John McCarthy, Recursive Functions of Symbolic Expressions, 1960 on their own.
-This isn't about some profound theory—it's a real person making real mistakes, discovering problems, and then "inventing" something that had already been invented.
-This process helps us understand where the concepts we later encounter in C++ actually came from.
+The speech mentioned a very representative experience: someone, without any computer science background, wrote a program purely in assembly that included reference counting and even invented mark-sweep [11] John McCarthy, Recursive Functions of Symbolic Expressions, 1960.
+This isn't about high theory; it's a real person stepping into real pitfalls, discovering problems, and then "inventing" something that had already been invented.
+This process helps us understand how the concepts we later encounter in C++ came to be.

 That "Monster" Written in Pure Assembly

-Imagine this scenario: a person studying physics who knows nothing about computer science wants to write a fully windowed chat program.
-Not the kind where you type text and press Enter in a command line, but one with a windowed interface, communicating over TCP, able to pause and then send messages, formatting complex strings, and even supporting direct file transfers between clients.
-And it had a built-in scripting language of his own invention, inspired by BASIC, which supported dynamic allocation.
+Imagine this scene: a person studying physics, knowing nothing about computer science, wants to write a full-windowed chat program.
+Not the kind where you type text and hit enter in a command line, but one with a windowed interface, communicating via TCP, capable of pausing to send messages, formatting complex strings, and supporting direct file transfer between clients.
+It even had a built-in scripting language of his own invention, inspired by BASIC, which supported dynamic allocation.

-Many beginners' impression of assembly is writing interrupt handlers, writing startup code—maybe a few dozen or a few hundred lines at most.
-But this program was page after page of assembly code, all posted on GitHub, with tag names so absurd they made you lose all sense of meaning.
-The most classic one was called WombleLoopJedi—completely incomprehensible, but you could feel that the person writing the code had entered some kind of transcendent state.
+Many beginners' impression of assembly is writing interrupt handlers or startup code, maybe a few dozen or hundred lines at most.
+But this program was page after page of assembly code, all hosted on GitHub, with tag names so ridiculous they made people lose their sense of meaning.
+The most classic one was called WombleLoopJedi—no one knew what it meant, but you could feel the person writing it was in some kind of metaphysical state.

-The most interesting part is what came next: he added dynamic allocation to the scripting language, then thought "reference counting is a good idea" and implemented it.
+The most interesting part is this: he added dynamic allocation to the scripting language and thought "reference counting is a good idea," so he implemented reference counting.
 Then he discovered the circular reference problem.
-Then he came up with a complete line of thinking—find the things that are no longer referenced and manually delete them.
-Years later, he was talking about this with a friend, and his friend said, "Oh, so you invented mark-sweep garbage collection."
+Then he came up with a complete idea—find things that are no longer referenced and manually delete them.
+Years later, he chatted with a friend about this, and the friend said, "Oh, so you invented mark-sweep garbage collection."

 This is pure thinking without the constraints of textbooks.
-He didn't know it was called mark-sweep, but starting from the problem, he step by step deduced the correct solution.
-Mark-sweep wasn't an algorithm someone pulled out of thin air—it's the natural deduction for solving the specific problem of "reference counting can't handle circular references."
+He didn't know it was called mark-sweep, but starting from the problem, he step-by-step derived the correct solution.
+Mark-sweep wasn't an algorithm someone came up with out of thin air; it was the natural derivation to solve the specific problem of "reference counting can't handle circular references."

-We can use a simplified pseudocode to reconstruct this thought process, which is much clearer than just explaining the concept:
+We can use a simplified pseudocode to reconstruct this thought process, which is much clearer than just explaining concepts:

 cpp